-In this case, our semi-truck accident attorney was able to prove the other driver caused the accident based on the facts and by citing MN law.
+In this case, our semi-truck auto accident attorney was able to prove the other driver caused the accident based on the facts and by citing MN law.
 Pursuant to Minnesota law, violation of a traffic regulation is prima facie evidence of negligence.
 Minn.Stat. §169.96(b).
 In this case, our MN injury car accident lawyers believed that a reasonable jury would conclude that the semi driver caused the accident by violating the following statutes:

 Minn.Stat. § 169.18 Subd.
 7. Laned highway.
 When any roadway has been divided into two or more clearly marked lanes for traffic, the following rules, in addition to all others consistent herewith, shall apply: (a) A vehicle shall be driven as nearly as practicable entirely within a single lane and shall not be moved from such lane until the driver has first ascertained that such movement can be made with safety.